pulumi/docs/content/docs/guides/crosswalk/kubernetes/configure-access-control.md

 use in Kubernetes.

-We create an `admins` role for cluster administrators with root privileges, that will be tied into Kubernetes RBAC.
+We create an `admins` role for cluster administrators with root privileges, that will be tied to Kubernetes RBAC.

 <div class="cloud-prologue-aws"></div>
 <div class="mt">
 {{% md %}}

-Make a copy of the kubeconfig that will be edited for the admins.
+Make a copy of the kubeconfig file that will be edited for the admins.

 ```bash
 $ cp kubeconfig.json kubeconfig-admins.json